 City/County Restrictions

 How many pets are you allowed to have at your residence?
 Most cities and counties have a maximum number of pets that you can keep.
 All pets must be licensed and registered through your local animal control services.
 Pet owners must license within 30 days of moving into an area or acquiring the pet.
-Check out this site by Tracy Thomas to learn more.
+Pet Limits in Utah by county and city

 Other members of your household should meet the pet before you decide to adopt and approve of you bringing a new pet home.
 You should also consider: